stefanschramm/jsminisite/README.txt

 - The script should work with all recent major browsers.
 - No use of other JavaScript libraries.
 - Users having JavaScript disabled should nevertheless be able to read the complete content of the website.
+- Don't break browser functionalities like bookmarks and forward/back-buttons.

 Installation